Da Tomato Curry

 So, to that end, this one’s really, really simple, and doesn’t involve finely balancing a bunch of spices.
 Besides, Madras curry powder replaces a lot of them anyway 🙂

-This is one of those recipes where lots of stuff happens in a short period of time, so it's a good idea to do your mise en place, which is a fancy way of saying "get everything ready before you cook".
-I'm also going to break things out a bit so this can be made vegetarian or not, depending on preference.
-At some date later I'll explore being able to support both with one recipe – which will essentially mean cooking the chicken separately – but that's going to require some experimentation.
+This is one of those recipes where lots of stuff happens in a short period of time, so it’s a good idea to do your mise en place, which is a fancy way of saying “get everything ready before you cook”.
+If you opt to not use chicken, just skip those steps.

 - In a large-ish bowl, gish up a 28-35-oz can of whole tomatoes.
-Usually I'd say puree or diced is okay, but it really, realy affects the texture in a significant way this time.
+Usually I’d say puree or diced is okay, but it really, really affects the texture in a significant way this time.
+Set aside for later.

 - Dice (small-ish) two medium to large onions.